+A similar dimension reduction principle underlies methods developed for non-oscillatory recordings such as fMRI.
+Time Delay (TD) analysis \citep{mitra2015lag,mitra2018spontaneous,raut2019organization} averages voxel-level signals within each region to obtain a single regional time-series.
+It then compares pairs of regional time=series by measuring how much one signal is delayed relative to the other using cross-covariance, resulting in a single lag value for each region pair that can be further analyzed using PCA.
+Cyclicity analysis \citep{shahsavarani2020comparing,abraham2024hemodynamic} instead aggregates directionality measures across voxel-level interactions to produce a singed scalar measure that represents region-level summary that captures region-level lead-lag relationships.

+These approaches collapse multichannel activity into signals that mix task-relevant and task-irrelevant processes, which reduces sensitivity to between-region coupling and obscures the subpopulations that carry the interaction.
+We instead developed a method to learn low-dimensional and time-localized components directly from multichannel data, without spatial priors.
+By maximizing between-region dependence (relative to within-region variance) our approach increases sensitivity to inter-areal communication.

-The data we use to motivate this work are local field potentials (LFPs), which measure bulk neural activity in the vicinity of electrodes inserted into brain tissue {\em in vivo} \citep{buzsaki2012origin,pesaran2018investigating}, recorded from prefrontal cortex (PFC) and visual area V4 during many repetitions of a working memory task.
-PFC is generally considered to exert control aimed at areas involved in perceptual processing \citep{miller2001integrative}, such as V4, which is active during the retention of higher order visual information (e.g. color and shape) and attention to visual objects \citep{orban2008higher,fries2001modulation}.
-Strong beta oscillations occur in both areas during visual working memory tasks \citep{sarnthein1998synchronization,liebe2012theta}.
+The data that motivated this work are local field potentials (LFPs; \citealp{buzsaki2012origin,pesaran2018investigating}), recorded from prefrontal cortex (PFC) and visual area V4 during repeated trials of a working memory task \citep{khanna2019dynamic}.
+PFC is generally considered to exert control aimed at areas involved in perceptual processing \citep{miller2001integrative}, such as V4, which is active during the retention of higher-order visual information (e.g. color and shape) and attention to visual objects \citep{orban2008higher,fries2001modulation}.
+Both regions exhibit strong oscillatory activity during visual working memory tasks, and their interaction, particularly through oscillatory coupling, has been implicated in supporting working memory function \citep{sarnthein1998synchronization,liebe2012theta,miller2018wm2,gregoriou2009high}.